JNRowe/river-configs/sections/software_versions.rst

 .. rubric:: Footnotes

-.. [#s1] I’ve added some largely uninteresting local changes from
+.. [#s1] I've added some largely uninteresting local changes from
          ``v0.3.0-39-gccd676e``, but mostly it is because there is no timeline for wlroots_ ``v0.18`` hitting my installations.